-Quality protein is an integral part our diets, especially if men are experiencing male menopause.
+Quality protein is an integral part our diets, especially if you're experiencing male menopause.

-For over 14 years, I’ve been using an undentured whey verses denatured.
+For over 14 years, I’ve been using an undenatured whey verses denatured.
 My experience is that men who incorporate this type of whey into their diets have better results with their weight loss.

 Undenatured whey has many other benefits,

 - It increases muscle building due to the easily digestible amino acids.